Borderline (1980 film): Plot

 Maynard goes home, cleans up and tries to sleep.
 Fantes stops by to tell him the agriculture report on the tomatoes indicates they were treated with a particular brand of pesticide.
 Fantes has checked with the local office of the U.S. Dept. of Agriculture and discovered that only a few large farms in the area use the brand.
 They meet later at the Border Patrol station to plan their next move.
 Maynard and Fantes visit the local fruit farms using that pesticide and arrive at Richards's fruit ranch.
 Maynard knows of Richards's reputation for exploiting illegal aliens, hiring them at poor wages to harvest his fruit.
 Hotchkiss is in the main ranch house when Maynard and Fantes arrive but stays inside as Richards goes out to speak to the Agents.
 While talking to Richards, Maynard notices the military boot prints in the dirt near the main house that he had detected earlier.

 Maynard and Fantes set up a surveillance of the ranch with the assistance of Border Patrol Agents Lambert and Monroe.
 Using binoculars, they see Hotchkiss wearing his combat boots and camouflage marine field jacket leaving the house with other smugglers including the Mexican who had guided the group that Maynard and Elena had infiltrated.
 Maynard has found "the Marine."
 Hotchkiss plans a large smuggling run soon that will bring hundreds of illegal aliens into the U.S. in one night, after which he plans to shut down operations until things cool off.
 Maynard deduces Hotchkiss's plans from what he witnesses in surveilling the ranch over the following days, calls all his agents together at the station and plans an operation to raid the Richards Ranch next evening.

 They raid the ranch after dark, capture the illegal aliens and smugglers and hold them in the ranch's main barn.
 At dawn, Hotchkiss arrives with the last load of aliens.
-As the Patrol Agents attempt to arrest him, he pulls out a pistol and fires at them.
+As the Patrol Agents attempt to arrest him, he pulls out a MAC-10 machine-pistol and fires at them.
 They take cover and Hotchkiss jumps in a car and speeds away, but Maynard pursues him in a Border Patrol S.U.V.
 Hotchkiss attempts to lose him on an old dirt road that comes to a dead end, and then runs into the surrounding trees and bushes.
 Maynard draws his revolver and tracks him through the woods.
 Hotchkiss circles back thinking he has given Maynard the slip, but just as he is about to get back into his car, Maynard appears with his revolver pointed at Hotchkiss and says, "The end of the road."
 Hotchkiss wheels about and starts firing but Maynard kills Hotchkiss with a single shot.